emkayDauda/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe state.

-State refers to the properties or aspects of a react component which may change during the lifecycle of the website or app.
+Answer: State refers to the properties or aspects of a react component which may change during the lifecycle of the website or app.
 A change in state is usually accompanied by a change in some part of the User Interface.

 - [ ] Describe props.

+Answer: Props are the properties that may be passed down from a parent component to a child component.
+The props might determine what elements the child renders or the style of the child component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Answer: Side effects are the parts of a function which modify something outside the scope of that function (a function modifying the title of a web page is termed a side effect of that function).

 ## Project Set Up